Jonttufantti/factorial-package/README.md

 Factorial Function
-This package provides a function to calculate the factorial of a number.
+This package provides a simple function to calculate the factorial of a number.

 Installation
 To install this package, run the following command: